Bahamas Bowl

 The Bahamas Bowl is an NCAA Division I Football Bowl Subdivision college football bowl game that has been contested nine times since 2014 in Nassau, Bahamas, at the 15,000-seat Thomas Robinson Stadium.
 The bowl has tie-ins with the Mid-American Conference and Conference USA.

-The game was not played following the 2020 season, due to the COVID-19 pandemic.
-For the December 2023 edition, the game was temporarily moved to Jerry Richardson Stadium in Charlotte, North Carolina, due to renovations at Thomas Robinson Stadium.
+The game was not played following the 2020 season, due to the COVID-19 pandemic, nor the 2023 and 2025 seasons, due to stadium renovations.

+For the December 2023 edition, the game was replaced by a bowl game at Jerry Richardson Stadium in Charlotte, North Carolina, due to renovations at Thomas Robinson Stadium.
 This edition was known as the Famous Toastery Bowl, reflecting the title sponsor of the relocated game.

-The Bahamas Bowl is not scheduled to be played following the 2025 football season; future plans for the bowl are unclear.
+The Bahamas Bowl was not played following the 2025 football season; future plans for the bowl are unclear.
+Instead, the Xbox Bowl was played at Ford Center at the Star in Frisco, Texas.